-(a) UHG had 6 communities in closeout for the three months ended September 30, 2023 and 8 communities in closeout for the three months ended September 30, 2022.
+(a) UHG had 6 communities in closeout for the three months ended September 30, 2023 March 31, 2024 and 8 9 communities in closeout for the three months ended September 30, 2022 March 31, 2023.
 These communities are not included in the count of "Active communities at end of period."

-(b) Average sales price of homes closed, excluding the impact of percentage of completion revenues.
+(b) Average sales price of homes closed, excluding the impact of percentage of completion revenues and build to rent revenues.